hunter-teacher-cert/csci70300-summer2022/trees/readme.md

 ## We will define an ExpressionTree to be a special binary tree that represents an arithmetic expression.

-1. The values and calculations will always be double, so we don't have integer division, and we cannot store booleans/Strings/char etc.
+1. The values and calculations will always be using the Java type double, so we don't have integer division, and we cannot store booleans/Strings/char etc.

 2. An ExpressionTree has 0 or 2 children.